geojupyter/workshop-open-source-geospatial/modules/01-working-in-jupyterhub/index.md

 ---

-## Task: Clone the CryoCloud jupyterbook
+## Task: Clone the workshop website

 We will clone (e.g. make a local copy of) the [workshop repository](https://github.com/geojupyter/workshop-open-source-geospatial.git).